appoxy/simple_deployer/README.markdown

 Sample workflow

-	1) create project - sd project.create
+	1) create project with sources from current folder - sd project.create
-	2) launch server -  sd project.launch_server   (you can omit pr_id parameter - by default it’s current project) id
+	2) launch server -  sd project.launch_server   (you can omit pr_id parameter - by default it is id of project you created on first step)
 	3) Deploy latest code from current folder - sd project.deploy_folder
 	4) Terminate server - sd server.terminate server_id  where server_id you can get from step 2